wolfgangr/SDM2rrd/README.md

  `./test-extract-SDM-def.pl` is a debugging helper for this step.

  `my_counters.pm` keeps configuration for each of my physical RDM.
 There is some default procedure implemented.
+ in `rrd_def.pm` we decide how to aggregate the SDM register sets to rrd files and database tables.
  `extract-SDM-def.pm` merges registers and physical config into PERL hashes for other scripts.
-`test-counter-def.pl` can test and debug print this process.
+**`test-counter-def.pl` can test and debug** print this process.
 We get sth like:

-`@SDM_regs` imported definition of a single counter register
+`@SDM_regs` - imported definition of a single counter register
 | sequence | label | unit | query burst selector | mnemo tag |
 ```
 @SDM_regs = ( [